plovemk/Intouch/README.md

     > Get-ChildItem Env:

 ### ENVIRONMENT variables for this App.
-  1. Create a .env file in the project root
+  1. Create a .env file in the project root - *This step is now handled in the install script*
   2. Copy and paste the block of code into your .env file.
-  3. You will have to ask for the values.
+  3. Values will be provided.

 >  APRIMO_REPORT =
 >  INTOUCH_SERV =